Wateringbury/github-bot/README.md

 - /help = List all available commands
 - /setrepo = Set the repository for the current server
 - /bug = Create a new issue with the 'bug' label
+- /feature = Create a new issue with the 'enhancement' label

 ## Run